4383/deprecacheck/README.md

 ![PyPI - Status](https://img.shields.io/pypi/status/wardoff.svg)
 [![Downloads](https://img.shields.io/pypi/dm/wardoff.svg)](https://pypi.python.org/pypi/wardoff/)

-Wardoff aim to help you to maintain your code base clean and up-to-date by reducing the pain of collect informations about all your underlaying libraries in your stack in a proactively.
+Wardoff (pronounced `ward off`) aim to help you to maintain your code base clean and up-to-date by reducing the pain of collect informations about all your underlaying libraries in your stack in a proactively.

 Wardoff looking for deprecated stuffs in project requirements and underlying libraries to help you to keep your code up-to-date.